The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 ).execute()

-cardsV2 has a collapsible property that allows widgets within a section to be collapsible.
-Using this, you can create a UI that displays pipeline step history in an accordion while always showing the current status.
+cardsV2 has a property called collapsible that allows widgets within a section to be collapsible.
+Using this, you can display pipeline step history as an accordion while keeping only the current status always visible.

 {